VedantS-32/CGraphicsCore/README.md

 vendor\premake\bin\premake5.exe gmake2 #<-- Replace gmake2 with vs2022 for Visual Studio Solution
 ```
 - If you have generated Visual Studio Solution, .sln file will be in root directory
 - if you have generated Makefile, open terminal in root directory and enter following command to build CGraphicsCore.
-After building go to CGraphicsSandbox and launch the binary (CGrpahicsSandbox.exe for Windows).
+After building go to CGraphicsSandbox and launch the binary (CGrpahicsSandbox.exe for Windows)
 ``` shell
 make -j #Number of core you want to allocate for compilation
 ```